El-7arifa23/HR-Analysis/README.md

 ✨ **Cross-Track Collaboration**
 We delivered insights that complemented the work of **Digital Marketing** and **Design** teams, demonstrating adaptability and teamwork.

----

-## 💬 **Let’s Connect!**

-Have questions or want to collaborate?
-Reach out via [GitHub Issues](https://github.com/YourRepo/HR-Attrition-Analysis/issues) or connect with team members directly!